Your Guide To Selecting The Best Backsplash Tile For Your Kitchen

-When choosing your backsplash material, the very first thing you need to keep in mind is your lifestyle.
+When choosing your backsplash material for your kitchen, the very first thing you need to keep in mind is your lifestyle.
 This alone will dictate the most suitable material for your backsplash.
 Then from there, you can work out what look you like.
 That way, you get something that looks great and is functional.
 So for example if you don’t entertain/cook often, you can pretty much go with any material you like but if you cook daily, you will want to steer clear of certain materials like natural stone that require more maintenance over the years.

 Let’s look at the pros and cons of the major materials used for backsplashes.

 Now let’s go through each major one so you can see if it works for you:

 Ceramic (or porcelain) tile for a kitchen backsplash is the most popular and widely used option mainly because it’s very resilient, most economical out of other options and they often come in complimentary sizes with larger field tiles for the floor.